swiesend/scala-aes-cbc/README.md

 ## Contribute

-If you want to make this better, just fork the project pull a change request.
+If you want to make this better, just fork the project and push a change request.
 Every help is welcome.